mdarrik/Darrik.dev/site/for-hire.md

 title: For Hire
 published: true
 isMarkdown: true
+hasBundle: true
 templateEngineOverride: 'md, webc'
 ---
 <div class="markdown">

 # I'm looking for work

 I'm currently seeking a new full-time position.
 I'd love to use my experience and accessibility knowledge to help build robust, usable products.
 I'm open to positions working on the front-end, back-end, and everything in between.

 ## Roles I'd be a good fit for

 ### Developer tooling

 I really like building things for developers.
 I enjoy the problems in the space and have formally or informally worked on developer tooling my whole career.
 I also find that I have a pretty good intuition around the product and usability.
 I love getting into the head of developers using a product and advocating on their behalf.
 Developers also often need "progressive disclosure of complexity", which often presents it's own challenges.
 I also care a lot about the little things, like docs, changelogs, and semver.

 ### Developer advocacy

 While working at Nacelle, I got to be an internal stakeholder for our API while building out SDK's and example sites for our users.
 I'd love to do that more.
 I'm really comfortable working with internal teams, solution architects, and other stakeholders to bridge gaps and make products better.
 I'm also pretty good at building proof of concepts and exploratory projects that use systems in creative ways.
 If your team needs blog posts, videos, or docs to make it easier to use your product, I'd love to help with that too.

 ### User-facing applications and API's